kinecosystem/kin-ecosystem-sdk-docs/docs/getting-started.md

 ### Launching The Marketplace

 The final stage for activating a user is to launch the marketplace UI.
-In the first time the SDK is used, the user must accept the Terms of Service before doing any earn/spend opportunity.
+In the first time the SDK is used, the user must go through a marketplace welcome page before doing any earn/spend opportunity.

 <block class="android" />